 Job-Creating Tax Cuts

 · 20% TAX CUT FOR SMALL BUSINESSES: The plan would provide small businesses with a corporate tax rate cut from 6.85 percent to 5.2 percent – a 20 percent reduction.
 It would also eliminate the fixed dollar minimum.
-This $65 million tax cut impacts almost 200,000 small businesses and would make our state more competitive and help create thousands of new jobs.
+This tax cut will save close to 200,000 small businesses $65 million and make our state more competitive and help create thousands of new jobs.

 · SMALL BUSINESS JOBS CREDIT: The plan would also provide a 10% tax credit for about 800,000 small businesses that have at least one employee, have business income of less than $250,000, and that file under the personal income tax.
 This tax credit would save businesses $120 million.

 · ELIMINATE SENATE DEMOCRATS 500 PERCENT ENERGY TAX HIKE: In 2009, Senate Democrats hurt New York’s economy by enacting a dramatic 500 percent hike in the 18a assessment that New Yorkers pay on utility bills.
 This disastrous tax hike took $1.2 billion out of the economy and chased businesses and jobs out of New York.